 Dentures are a quick and cheaper option to dental implants.
 The procedure for fitting dentures is also non-invasive, unlike dental implants.

-Although both dentures and implants come with both pros and cons, dentures may be the best option for people whose gums and jaw are weak or unhealthy.
+Although both dentures and implants have pros and cons, dentures may be the best option for people whose gums and jaw are weak or unhealthy.
 This is because dental implants require sufficient gum and bone density to hold the implant screw securely.

 If you are missing any teeth either due to gum disease, tooth decay or an accident, and your gums and jaw is healthy, you may be able to benefit from a dental implant.
-Dental implants are often a very popular choice for people who have only one or two missing teeth.
+Dental implants are often very popular for people with only one or two missing teeth.

-Generally, as long as your gums and jaw are healthy, they can serve as a support for several replacement teeth.
+Generally, as long as your gums and jaw are healthy, they can support several replacement teeth.